 When it comes to issues that we care about, substance is essential but style also matters because it can make us more or less effective for the conservative cause.
 Treating people with respect and being both honest and loving is what we are called to do.
-It’s also smart politics.
-If you want to change people’s minds, you have to know where they're coming from.
+It's also smart politics.
+If you want to change people's minds, you have to know where they're coming from.
 You have to hear the other person, understand and engage their arguments, and find at least a little common ground.
-When I’m talking to people I don’t agree with, I want to move them in my direction.
-Personal attacks aren't a good way to do this.
+When I'm talking to people I don't agree with, I want to move them in my direction.
+Personal attacks aren't an effective way to do this.
 Conservatives, especially Christians, can set a good example in politics while still being strong for social morality and common sense.

 November 8, 2016 - Election Night on KCAU.